danaarazi/Flashcards/README.md

 # This is a flashcard app
 *********************
-+this is being written more for the practice than to recreate the wheel
++ this is being written more for the practice than to recreate the wheel